beeware/.github/CODE_OF_CONDUCT.md

      * Repair: Examples of repair include respecting the spirit of the suspension, meeting the specified conditions for return, and being thoughtful about how to reintegrate with the community when the suspension is lifted.

   4. Permanent Ban
-     * Event: A pattern of repeated code of conduct violations that other steps on the ladder have failed to resolve, or a violation so serious that the Response Team determine there is no way to keep the community safe with this person as a member.
+     * Event: A pattern of repeated code of conduct violations that other steps on the ladder have failed to resolve, or a violation so serious that the Response Team determines there is no way to keep the community safe with this person as a member.
      * Consequence: Access to all community spaces, tools, and communication channels is removed.
 In general, permanent bans should be rarely used, should have strong reasoning behind them, and should only be resorted to if working through other remedies has failed to change the behavior.
      * Repair: There is no possible repair in cases of this severity.